nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Dealing with corrupted data files
    1. Add a new field `"newField" : "newField"` to a client.
 Expected: All data is lost.
 The app starts on a clean slate.
-   2. Remove `"remark"` field from a client.
-Expected: The client with the missing `"remark"` field is lost.
-The rest of the contacts still exist in the contact list.
+   2. Remove `"insurancePlans"` field from a client.
+Expected: All data is lost.
+The app starts on a clean slate.